How to Repair a Window Sash Cord

 This picture illustrates the anatomy of a double-hung window and the pulley/weight system used to raise and lower the sashes.
 All these types of windows work in the same way, a cast iron weight is attached with a cord to both sides of each sash.
-The cord runs up to the top of the window, through a pulley channel and down to the weight inside the jamb.
+The cord runs up to the top of the window jamb, through a pulley channel and down to the weight inside the jamb.
 As the sash moves up and down the counterweight keeps it balanced and held in place.

-Remove the bottom window sash, lower it all the way and pull it out from the bottom where the stop bead was removed.
+To remove the bottom window sash, lower it all the way and pull it out from the bottom where the stop bead was removed.
 If both cords are broken, remove the sash completely and set it aside while you string the counterweights.
 If only one cord is broken, pull the sash free from the casing and let the good counterweight hold it off to the side while you work.

 If there are nails or screws holding the panel in place, remove them.
 Opposing rabbets will usually be cut in the panel cover, one on the face and one on the back.
 Pull the panel free from the end with the rabbet on the back.
 You'll have to try lifting the ends to discover which is the right one.

 Cut a piece of cord long enough to reach from the sill of the window, up to pulley at the top and down to the sill again.
-Fish the cord through the top of the pulley opening.
-Push it into the cavity, rolling the pulley wheel to keep it going as far into the cavity behind the jamb.
+Push one end of the cord through the top of the pulley opening and into the cavity.
+Roll the cord on the pulley wheel with your finger to push it into the cavity behind the jamb.
 Keep pushing cord through the pulley, letting it bunch up inside the jamb.

-Use a wire hanger or similar device, bent into a hook on one end to reach through the access hole and snag the bunched-up cord.
-Pull the end down and through the hole.
+Use a wire hanger or similar device bent into a hook on one end to reach through the access hole and snag the bunched-up cord.
+Pull the end down and through the access hole.
 Pull some extra cord through the hole, making sure not to pull the other end into the cavity above.
 Tie the end of the cord to the counterweight.
-Set the weight back into the casing and pull the cord from the pulley side lifting and lowering the weight to make sure it moves freely.
+Set the weight back into the casing and pull the cord from the pulley side to lift and lower the weight making sure it moves freely.

 Measure the length of the groove in the side of the sash and add about 5 inches to this length.
-Suspend the weight 4 or 5 inches above the sill level and hold the sash in the jamb at its highest position to mark the cord at the top of the sash with a pencil.
+While suspending the weight 4 or 5 inches above the sill level, hold the sash in the jamb at its highest position and mark the cord at the top of the sash with a pencil.

 Install the access panel and refasten it.
 Tap the parting strip back into its groove and pull the window sash down.
 Install the stop bead, lining the nails up to go back into their original holes.
 Gently drive the nails home.
 Test the window for glide, if it binds, use the chisel to nudge the stop bead out a little until it moves freely.
 Caulk the stop bead if necessary and touch up the paint.